Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents: Related Work

 \section{Related Work}

-\paragraph{LLM-based search agents} Search Agents are LLM-based systems that autonomously and iteratively use search tools to gather external information~\cite{jin2025searchr1trainingllmsreason, schick2023toolformerlanguagemodelsteach, claudesearch, chen2024mindsearch} for solving complex search tasks.
-These agents can generate dynamic action decisions that are executed as real-time internet searches, and then synthesize this information to provide up-to-date and relevant responses.
-Among them, ``deep research agents'' represent a more capable evolution of this paradigm~\cite{OpenAIdeepresearch, GPTResearcher, li2025webthinkerempoweringlargereasoning}, which conduct substantially more searches, engage in long-horizon planning, and operate with significantly higher test-time compute budgets, for more demanding, research-intensive scenarios.
+Search agents are LLM-based systems that autonomously use search tools to gather information~\cite{jin2025searchr1trainingllmsreason, schick2023toolformerlanguagemodelsteach, claudesearch, chen2024mindsearch} for solving complex search tasks.
+These agents can execute real-time internet searches, and synthesize information to provide responses.
+Among them, ``deep research agents'' represent a more capable evolution~\cite{OpenAIdeepresearch, GPTResearcher, li2025webthinkerempoweringlargereasoning}, which conduct substantially more searches, engage in long-horizon planning, and operate with significantly higher test-time compute budgets, for more research-intensive scenarios.